736381914/Fantasy-OOD-Official/README.md

 # **Fantasy-OOD**

-This is the source code accompanying the paper [***Fantasy Everything: A Journey of Outlier Imagination Across Unknown Spaces***](https://arxiv.org/pdf/2309.13415) by Ruifan Zhang, Hai-miao Hu, Yibo Zhou, and Xiaokang Zhang
+This is the source code accompanying the paper [***Fantasy Anything: A Journey of Outlier Imagination Across Unknown Spaces***](https://arxiv.org/pdf/2309.13415) by Ruifan Zhang, Hai-miao Hu, Yibo Zhou, and Xiaokang Zhang

 The codebase is heavily based on [Stable Diffusion](https://github.com/CompVis/stable-diffusion).